bedrocklinux/bedrocklinux-userland/DESIGN.md

 $ brl enable --help
 Usage: brl enable [options] <strata>

-Makes disabled and broken strata enabled.
+Integrates strata into the system.
+May be applied to both to disabled strata and broken strata, potentially fixing broken strata.
+Requires root.

 Options:
   -h, --help   print this message